We may get commissions for purchases made through links in this post.

 In many ways, buying a toy for a cat is very similar to buying a toy for a small child.
 You want to avoid toys that they could easily choke on, become tangled in, or have dropped on them and cause bodily harm.

 Some cat toys are made with parts that can become dislodged from the body of the toy – meaning that these parts could end up being swallowed.

-One common example of this are those cute, little mouse toys that cats just love to pounce on and grasp between their teeth.
+Common examples of this are those cute, little mouse toys that cats just love to pounce on and grasp between their teeth.
 While these toys are a staple of many cats’ toy boxes, glued-on components pose a choking risk for feisty felines that have mauled their new toy.

 The body of this toy consists of a single piece with no added threads, bells or elements that can easily become torn or chewed off.
 It is also free of stuffing, which means that this toy poses one less risk than its stuffed toy counterparts.

 If you find yourself in the possession of small cat toys with potentially problematic parts (like glued-on eyes and noses), you can still make the toy safer for your cat by removing those elements.